 Visas and Health in Nepal

-Whatever the reason you choose to travel to Nepal, consider taking out travel or expat health insurance for you and your family.
-You will leave with peace of mind and can prevent financial, health, and legal risks that would arise unexpectedly.
-Guarantees for repatriation, hospitalization, civil liability and other emergency medical expenses are essential, regardless of your destination.
+Whatever your reason for visiting Nepal, be sure to take out travel or expatriate health insurance for you and your family.
+That way, you can leave with peace of mind and avoid any unexpected financial, health or legal risks.
+Cover for repatriation, hospitalization, civil liability and other emergency medical expenses is essential, whatever your destination.

 Capital: Kathmandu